MGMT 300 - Principles of Management

 Insert minimum requirements expected and needed.
 In the bulleted example list below

 - Navigate in and use basic Blackboard functions

 - Download and open electronic documents

 Access and Log in Information

 This course was developed and will be facilitated utilizing Blackboard.
 To get started with the course, please go to: http://blackboard.UND.edu and log in with your NDUS.Identifier, Username and Password.
 If you do not know your NDUS Identifier or have forgotten your password, please visit Your NDUS Account page on the UIT website.

-This summer course is organized into 12 weeks (11 of instruction and one finals week).
+This Fall course is organized into 16 weeks (16 of instruction and one finals week).

 Each week contains a purpose, learning outcomes, and various links to articles, video/audio files, and other instructional resources selected to enhance the learning experience and support the various topics.
-Homework/quizzes on MindTap as well as three proctored exams with ProctorU will measure your learning.
-Be warned, since this isn’t a “regular 16 week” course, we move at an accelerated pace.
+Homework/quizzes on MindTap as well as three periodic and one final exam.
+Due dates for all material are given (and updated) in Blackboard, so there should be no surprises.

 What Should Students Do First?

+Many services are available to UND students such as writing assistance from the UND Writing Center, free online tutoring from Brainfuse, and more.
+Visit the Student Resources page for more information.
 Students also have access to the UND Student Resource Site via Blackboard.
-It is recommended that you become familiar with the tools and tutorials within Blackboard to better equip you in navigating the course and Educational Technology including YuJa, VoiceThread, Discussion Boards, Riipen, Smarthinking, Proctoring, etc.
+It is recommended that you become familiar with the tools and tutorials within the site to better equip you in navigating the course.

 Insert the course requirements/expectations.
 An example is posted below.